OpenNebula/docs/source/advanced_components/public_cloud/ec2qug.rst

 -  **describe-tags**
 -  **remove-tags**

-Commands description can be accessed from the :ref:`Command Line Reference <cli>`.
+The description of the commands can be accessed from the :ref:`Command Line Reference <cli>`.

 User Account Configuration
 ================================================================================

 An account is needed in order to use the OpenNebula cloud.
 The cloud administrator will be responsible for assigning these accounts, which have a one to one correspondence with OpenNebula accounts, so all the cloud administrator has to do is check the :ref:`configuration guide to setup accounts <ec2qcg_cloud_users>`, and automatically the OpenNebula cloud account will be created.

-In order to use such an account, the end user can make use of clients programmed to access the services described in the previous section.
-For this, she has to set up his environment, particularly the following aspects:
+In order to use such an account, end users can make use of clients programmed to access the services described in the previous section.
+For this they have to set up their environment, particularly the following aspects:

 -  **Authentication**: This can be achieved in three different ways, here listed in order of priority (i.e. values specified in the argument line supersede environmental variables)